 In addition to the potential equal pay liability noted above, a number of significant financial issues were identified that gave the s151 officer cause to issue a Section 114 (3) notice on 5 September 2023.
-While the issuance of the s114 notice was a result of all of these issues, the one that is pertinent to these accounts is the recognition of the equal pay liability, which effectively causes a negative General Fund position.
+While the issuance of the s114 notice was a result of all of these issues, the one that is pertinent to these Accounts is the recognition of the equal pay liability, which effectively causes a negative General Fund position.
+The other pertinent issue was a structural revenue budget deficit.
+The 2022/23 and 2023/4 revenue budgets were overspent by £66.2m ad £76.6m respectively and a large budget gap was identified for the 2024/25 budget.